In its publication ethics policy the Journal follows the basic principles of international institutions for scientific publication ethics:

 Publication of articles and other materials in the journal does not entail any royalty to the authors thereof.

-All rights to all copyrighted articles are reserved.
 The content is licensed under a Creative Commons Attribution-Noncommercial (4.0) license (CC BY-NC 4.0).

 The authors sign exclusive license agreements, whereby the authors retain copyright but license exclusive rights for their work to the publisher Pipeline Transport Institute (PTI).
 PTI as the copyright holder is granted the exclusive right to publish and distribute a paper, and to grant rights authorization to copying items for general distribution, for advertising and promotional purposes, for creating new collective works, and for internal and personal use by others.

 This publication may be freely reproduced, stored or transmitted in any form or by any means, provided this is not done for commercial purposes and provided the user gives appropriate credit (with a link to the formal publication through the relevant DOI), and provides a link to the license, and indicates if changes were made and that the licensor is not represented as endorsing the use made of the work.